IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 [inventory]

-enable_plugins = auto, host_list, yaml, ini, toml, script
+enable_plugins = auto, host_list, yaml, ini, toml

 [persistent_connection]